PetePrattis/eclass-web-application-practise/README.md

 > 1. Uses the application server Tomcat
 > 2. Uses the database server pgAdmin
 > 3. It is a dynamic web project
-> 4.Includes the sql code for the Entity-Relationship Model, which describes the Database
+> 4. Includes the sql code for the Entity-Relationship Model, which describes the Database
 > 5. A class package with all servlets
 > 5. Uses dynamic html pages through servlet